Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Numerical experiments

-\paragraph{Rate of convergence and robustness.} We examine the estimators' convergence rates in sample size $M$ and their robustness to basis misspecification and noise in data.
-Thus, we consider two cases: a case with noiseless data and a well-specified basis $\{\psi_1,\psi_4,\psi_7\}$, which we aim to show the convergence rate of $M^{-1/2}$ as proved for the parametric setting; and a case with noisy data with $\sigma_{obs} = 10^{-2}$ and the above basis functions $\{\psi_k\}_{k=1}^7$, which we aim to test the robustness of the convergence.
+We examine the convergence rates of the estimators in terms of the sample size $M$ and their robustness to basis misspecification and noise in data.
+Thus, we consider two cases: a case with noiseless data and a well-specified basis $\{\psi_1,\psi_4,\psi_7\}$, which we aim to show the convergence rate of $M^{-1/2}$, as proved for the parametric setting; and a case with noisy data with $\sigma_{obs} = 10^{-2}$ and the above basis functions $\{\psi_k\}_{k=1}^7$, which we aim to test the robustness of the convergence.

 Figure \ref{fig:conv_M} shows that both ALS and ORALS yield convergent estimators as the sample size $M$ increases.
 Here, the data trajectories are generated from the system with a stochastic force with $\sigma=10^{-2}$.
-In either case, the boxplots show the relative errors in 100 random simulations.
-In each simulation, we compute a sequence of estimators from $M$ sample trajectories, where $M\in \{10, 24,59, 146,359,879, 2154, 5274,12915, 31622\}$.
-In each boxplot, the central mark indicates the median, and the bottom and top edges of the box indicate the 25th and 75th percentiles, respectively.
-The whiskers extend to the most extreme data points not considered outliers, and the outliers are plotted individually using the ``+'' marker symbol.
+In either case, the box plots show the relative errors in 100 random simulations.
+In each simulation, we compute a sequence of estimators from $M$ sample trajectories, for increasing values of $M$.
+In each box plot, the central mark indicates the median, and the bottom and top edges of the box indicate the 25th and 75th percentiles, respectively.
+The whiskers extend to the most extreme data points not considered outliers, and outliers are plotted individually using the ``+'' marker.

 In the case of noiseless data and well-specified basis, the top row shows nearly perfect decay rates of $M^{-1/2}$ for both the graph errors and the kernel errors and for both ALS and ORALS algorithms.
 For ORALS, this convergence rate agrees with Theorem \ref{thm:AN_orals}.
 ALS has similar convergence rates, even though it does not have a theoretical guarantee for convergence.